Social Media For Musicians Bootcamp

 - YouTube Live - Like Facebook, YouTube Live can be an effective tool to both satisfying your fans and gaining new ones.
 What you'll need to do to take advantage of the feature.

 Week 6 - Your Instagram/Twitter Presence

 Instagram has the most hard-core music fans, and it reaches age groups that no other social platform does.
 Twitter users may be plateauing, but it's still an effective tool to reach certain audiences.
-How to get the most out of each.
+How to get the most out of each platform.

-- Accounts - Personal and fan accounts may be a good idea.
+- Accounts - Personal and fan accounts may not only be the best way to go, but the only way to go.
 Here's why and how to create each.

 - Post Construction - Posts on each platform need to be created differently than other platforms.
 Here's how to do it.